 Our road to Pamplona started out as a wild idea, after all, who has not dreamed of running with the bulls?
-A macho thing, Oh Yes, but also a dream I have had ever since reading Hemingway.
+(And what wife, mother or girlfriend has not dreaded it.)
+It is purely and simply a macho thing, Oh Yes, but also a dream I have had ever since reading Hemingway.
 He adored the run as much as I do.

 I stumbled across a site from a backpacking company in London that not only had tents but also had very nice 6 and 8 man shared cabins at their resort.
 We settled on one of the cabins and booked our trip.
 It was surprisingly inexpensive and all that was left were the airline tickets which I got the same day.

 At last, we boarded our plane to London.
 I had made reservations for 3 days of hotel rooms to acclimate ourselves to the new time before going on to Pamplona.
 We had a great three days in London, shopping at Harrods, London, visiting the British Museum, eating great Tai food, and going to two plays.

 The day finally arrived and we were to meet the tour leaders above a tube location on the street.
 We arrived and found that there were about 200 kids, ranging from 19 to middle 20’s, ready to go with sleeping bags and backpacks.
 Before we left, there were even more than that, and when we did leave London, there were 16 buses crammed full of kids and us heading to the channel crossing, then through France and eventually to Spain.
 We met our tour leader named Petey, on boarding the bus.
 It was his 5th trip and he gave us great information on what to expect and took care of us for the entire trip.
 The weather was great the whole time we were there.
 With a day at San Sebastian beach, that came with your trip, it was well worth the fees we paid.